-On the first day of April, we launched the #knit4monarchs campaign, calling on Canadians to help monarch butterflies by knitting chrysalises.
+On April 1, 2015, the David Suzuki Foundation launched the #knit4monarchs campaign, calling on Canadians to help monarch butterflies by knitting chrysalises.
 The campaign brought plenty of attention, but was of course an April Fool's campaign designed to draw attention to what monarchs really need — lots of milkweed!

-Instead of knitting cute little chrysalises, we urge Canadians to continue planting milkweed in yards, playgrounds and parks.
+Instead of knitting cute little chrysalises, we urge Canadians to continue planting milkweed and native wildflowers in yards, playgrounds and parks.
 Without milkweed, monarchs can't survive.
-That's why we also launched our second annual #gotmilkweed campaign.

-Have questions about monarchs and milkweed?
-Check out our comprehensive FAQ page here: http://davidsuzuki.org/what-you-can-do/monarch-and-milkweed-faq/
+Check out our monarch and milkweed FAQ page here: http://davidsuzuki.org/what-you-can-do/monarch-and-milkweed-faq/